How to Get Rid of Back Acne, According to Dermatologists

 Don’t Sit in Sweat

 “Waiting too long to shower after a workout can increase the likelihood of a breakout,” says Dr. Ugonabo.
-As soon as you wrap up your gym session, take a quick rinse.
+After a gym session, take a quick rinse "as soon as possible," urges Dr. Kobets.
 While a full shower complete with one of the best salicylic-acid body washes is certainly ideal, it’s sometimes not practical in the moment.
-If you’re in a pinch post-sweat, give your body a rub down with a cleanser wipe.
+If you’re in a pinch post-sweat, give your body a rub down with a cleanser wipe or spray on a hypochlorous acid spray.

 Switch Up Your Shower Routine